Leadership in Education Award

-The award serves as an ongoing tribute to Mr. Fee as the Roundtable’s longest-serving Education Committee Chair from 1992 through 2015.
-In this capacity, Gordon tirelessly championed the Roundtable’s education initiatives by serving in many leadership roles, including serving as the first volunteer executive in the Tennessee Department of Education.
+Our Award serves as an ongoing tribute to Mr. Fee as the Roundtable’s longest-serving Education Committee Chair from 1992 through 2015 - and the inaugural recipient of the Award in 2008.
+For over three decades, Gordon has tirelessly championed the Roundtable’s education initiatives by serving in many leadership roles, including serving as the first volunteer executive in the Tennessee Department of Education.

-Tennessee leaders whose education contributions have been recognized by the Roundtable through conferral of its Gordon Fee Leadership in Education Award include:
+Tennessee leaders whose education contributions have been recognized by our Roundtable through conferral of the Gordon Fee Leadership in Education Award include:

 Hon.
 Bill Haslam, Governor (2018)

 Randy Boyd, CEO, Radio Systems Corporation (2014)